 I think it’s very rare that anyone writes an objective review that actually has value to other people.
 Most reviews are utterly subjective and that’s fine.
 Subjective reviews can have value, either in that you feel the same way and someone has put it into words for you and you feel that you understand the work more deeply now, or you don’t feel the same way and you get to have that strange but useful experience where you’re forced to confront that fact that we can all watch the same movie and yet come out having watched entirely different ones.
 I don’t pretend that this review will not absolutely be one or the other of those for you!

-[Edit: Having now lived three months into the future, can report that I was wrong and the Jojo dissenters in fact became quite hateful toward it as we got deeper into awards season, the descriptions of it eventually becoming as disingenuous and outright fabricated as the way people who had only seen that fight clip from Marriage Story were describing it (which makes me suspect that many of those hating on Jojo Rabbit on Twitter also hadn’t actually seen the movie), and I wrote but ultimately deleted maybe three different essays on outrage-mongering, because man that hill just looked more awful than ever!]
+[Edit: Having now lived three months into the future, can report that I was wrong and the Jojo dissenters in fact became quite hateful toward it as we got deeper into awards season, the descriptions of the movie I was seeing eventually becoming as disingenuous and outright untrue as the way people who had only seen that fight clip from Marriage Story were describing it (which makes me suspect that many of those hating on Jojo Rabbit on Twitter also hadn’t actually seen the movie themselves), and I wrote but ultimately deleted maybe three different essays on outrage-mongering, because man that hill just looked more awful than ever!]

 Something that critics do seem to agree on is that Taika Waititi’s “anti-hate satire” is not actually strictly satire—despite admitting they understand why in 2019 a studio would be compelled to market their Nazi movie with a phrase that broadcasts the intent behind it.
 But while they don’t think this is it, no one can seem to agree on what satire actually is, giving me flashbacks to when this year’s Met Gala was themed on “camp.”
 Similarly, the only thing I now feel any clarity on regarding the definition of satire is that I do not care whether or not something fits it.
 Just like with the outfits, all I care about is: Do I like to to look at.
 Does it make me feel a thing, anything.
 In Jojo Rabbit’s case: Yes!

 Which is another thing I liked: I think fantasizing (by which I do not mean romanticizing) real historical traumas can be an affective and productive artistic enterprise.
-Genre films, your horrors and supernatural tales and high fantasies and sci-fi and the like, have long been viewed as useful ways to allow filmmakers and audiences to process things from our real lives.
+Genre films, your horrors and supernatural tales and high fantasies and sci-fi and the like, have always been viewed as useful ways to allow filmmakers and audiences to process things from our real lives.
 Honestly it’s just rather an extrapolation of what storytelling IS on a base level, but the ones that are in some way fantastical really emphasis what can be gained in the transfer.
-In Jojo Rabbit, the only version of Adolf Hitler we see is an unhinged imaginary friend played by a nonwhite filmmaker with Jewish heritage, who can lambast and deride this figure to his heart’s content.
-By making it comedic, by making it strange, the creators aren’t restricted under the weight of trying to render awful things faithfully.
+In Jojo Rabbit, the only version of Adolf Hitler we see is Waititi’s unhinged imaginary friend version, and he can lambast and deride this figure to his heart’s content.
+By making it comedic, by making it strange, the creative team isn’t restricted under the weight of trying to render awful things faithfully.
 They can come at the trauma differently.
 And this approach absolutely will not work for some, definitely this is not the way everyone wants to engage with the atrocity of the Holocaust and World War II.
 But there are also some people that will get something out of this version that they don’t get out of Schindler’s List or Life Is Beautiful, or even The Great Dictator.